 Frank Moraes is a freelance writer and editor with broad interests.
 He is educated as a scientist with a PhD in Atmospheric Physics.
 He has worked in climate science, remote sensing, and throughout the computer industry.
 And he has taught physics.

-He doesn’t like to talk about his day job because he’s afraid his employer will learn that he’s secretly a Marxist and plotting to take over the means of production.
-But he will reveal this: he is the editor of a large tech website.
+He doesn’t like talking about his clients because they already think he’s a Marxist and plotting to take over the means of production.
+But he will reveal this: he is the editor at a number of large tech websites and a writer all over in the online business world.
 His life is everything that he ever wanted, and he now spends a lot of time wondering why he aimed so low.

 Moraes’ pet projects are an unproduced video series called “The Post Postmodern Comedy Hour” and a collection of theatrical essays.
-In his spare time, he memorizes speeches from plays because despite suffering from agoraphobia, he is a great actor alone in his room.
+In his spare time, he memorizes speeches from plays.
+Despite suffering from agoraphobia, he is a great actor alone in his room.

 Oh, he’s also really opinionated about books, film, theater, music, pens, politics, and just about everything else.
 Not that there is much else.